MuhammadHassanBashir/trivy-for-vurnability-scanning/README.md

     sudo apt-get update
     sudo apt-get install trivy

+    trivy --version

+with trivy we can generate vurnability report of **images**, **kubernetes** and many more..

-We can run docker container for postee that will get report and send it to configure endpoint
+We can run docker container for **postee** that will get report and send it to configure endpoint..

+or you can use jenkins that will get and send report via email